kartikey2807/Encoder-based-Sentiment-Analysis/README.md

 * **Mask certain tokens**
 * Add *linear + softmax*
 * Predict the masked tokens
-* Expect the model to learn the syntax of the sentence
+* Expect the models to learn the syntax of a sentence
 ---
 **Fine-tuning** for sentiment analysis
 * add the \<cls\> tag